bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 Streaming Component
 ~~~~~~~~~~~~~~~~~~~~~
 The *Streaming component* is essential in SJ-Platform.
-The data are fed to the system, transported between modules and exported to an external storage via streams.
-It is streaming that makes possible such platform features as exactly-once processing, parallelism, fault-tolerance, horizontal scalability.
+The data are fed to the system, transferred between modules and exported to an external storage via streams.
+Streaming makes possible such platform features as exactly-once processing, parallelism, fault-tolerance, horizontal scalability.

 The data can be received from different sources.
 Currently, the platform supports obtaining data from Apache Kafka and via TCP.

-Using **TCP** as an input source a custom protocol can be applied for receiving events, deduplicating them and putting into the processing pipeline.
+Using **TCP** as an input source a custom protocol can be used for receiving events, deduplicating them and putting into the processing pipeline.

-SJ-Platform supports **Apache Kafka** as a standard message broker providing a common interface for integration for many applications.
+SJ-Platform supports **Apache Kafka** as a standard message broker providing a common interface for the integration of many applications.

 Within the platform, the data are transported to and from modules via *transactional streams* or **T-streams**.
 It is a message broker and a Scala library which is native to SJ-Platform and designed primarily for exactly-once processing  (so it includes a transactional producer, a consumer and a subscriber).